rossellafemia/ITS-ICT_BigData/labs/11-Spark_RDDs_basics/README.md

 }
 ```

-Submit the job (change the `--cluster-id` value with the one representing your cluster)
+Submit the job (change the `--cluster-id` value with the one representing your cluster and **its-ict-emr-bucket** with your bucket name)

 ```console
 $ aws emr add-steps \